>> Tuesday, March 12, 2013

 Marko and Alana are from opposite sides of a long running war.
 When their daughter is born this is the conversation:

 Yeah this isn’t your average love story.

 I knew going in that this was a science fiction story and I was prepared for different types of species.
-One group or characters has what looks like computer monitors for heads and semi ghostlike children but in the context of the story you don’t even think twice about it because it works.
+One group of characters has what looks like computer monitors for heads and there are also semi ghostlike children but in the context of the story you don’t even think twice about it because it works.
 Marko and Alana just want to stay out of the war and raise their daughter but they’re on the run from both sides of the conflict as well as some very interesting bounty hunters.

 What I was not prepared for was the humor.
 I loved the way that Marko and Alana’s daughter interjects her own narrative and asides all along the way.
 Yes she’s an infant in this opening story arc of the series but she’s telling this in hindsight and I simply adore her dry wit.